paul6668/test/benchmark/psql.md

 # Summary
 Since the testing environment dont't have 10G backbone network and enterprise NVME SSD disk, the test intended to do the proof of concept.
-It is not recommand run the psql cluster on top of iomesh, due to the mininal "replicaFactor" can only either 2 or 3 for the iomesh storage class, when you sart a psql cluster with one primay and 2 standy nodes, the data will be synchronous to the stanby nodes on database level, while each node have it own PVC with 2 replica, data write on the each PVC also synchronous to it's replica, at such scenario, huge I/O will be generated and over load the storage.
+It is not recommend run the psql cluster on top of iomesh, due to the mininal "replicaFactor" can only either 2 or 3 for the iomesh storage class, when you sart a psql cluster with one primay and 2 standy nodes, the data will be synchronous to the stanby nodes on database level, while each node have it own PVC with 2 replica, data write on each PVC also synchronous to it's replica, at such scenario, huge I/O will be generated and over load the storage.

 | Test Scenario                                          | Time Taken (Mins) |
 |-------------------------------------------------------|-------------------|